 If at any time the six-week placement is deemed to be failing, the Headteacher at the placement school will contact the Headteacher at Hillcrest School, who will then notify the parents/carers of the placement school's decision to end the placement.
-Under such circumstances, the student will return to Hillcrest and an alternative passport placement may be investigated by the Oaks Behaviour Co-ordinator.
-Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term exclusion for their behaviour at the placement school.
+Under such circumstances, the student will return to Hillcrest and appropriate support will be offered by our Behaviour Mentor.
+It may be appropriate for the student to engage in an intervention programme in the pastoral hub for a period of time and be phased back into lessons on a part-time basis.
+Similarly, an alternative passport placement may be investigated by the Oaks Behaviour Co-ordinator at another OAKS school.
+Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term suspension for their behaviour at the placement school.

 At the end of the six-week placement the student will return to Hillcrest, with the Deputy Headteacher (Pastoral) leading a reintegration meeting as part of the process.
 The placement school will complete an 'End of placement report' to highlight any strengths and positives that can be taken from the placement, along with any behavioural, attendance and punctuality concerns, during the placement.
 This will be used as the basis for the Deputy Headteacher (Pastoral) to complete the reintegration meeting when the student returns to Hillcrest.
+As above, it may be agreed with the student and parent at this meeting that a more phased return into lessons is appropriate and additional support accessed in the pastoral hub.